JirkaDellOro/EIA2-Inverted/X01_Appendix/README.md

 **Anhang**

 # 1. Unified Modelling Language
+Digital Media Designers need a precise and international language to create ideas and convey their designs to a team of developers.
+The Unified Modelling Language (UML) fulfills this requirement not only in the realm of software development, but for arbitrary complex systems.
+Its development started in the 1990s and is still going on.
+It is standardized as ISO/IEC 19505.

+This little booklet displays only three of the many types of diagrams UML defines:
+- Use Case Diagram
+- Activity Diagram
+- Class Diagram

+and of those only a subset of the features.
+This resembles the minimum expertise a Digial Media Designer needs to show and should be sufficient to design systems of non trivial complexity.

 ## 1.1.
 Use Case Diagram
 A use case diagram modells a system on a very high level of abstraction from the perspective of the user.